Tehkan World Cup: Impact

 Tehkan World Cup was a landmark title for association football games upon release.
 It was considered "revolutionary" for its trackball control system, as well as its top-down perspective that allows players to see more of the pitch, and its physics where players control the direction and speed of the shot with the trackball.
 Its use of a top-down overhead perspective was predated by Alpha Denshi's Exciting Soccer (1983), but Tehkan World Cup was responsible for popularizing the format.

 Game designer Jon Hare cited Tehkan World Cup as the biggest influence on the football games developed by him and Chris Yates at Sensible Software.
-It was the basis for the home computer game MicroProse Soccer (1988).
-Hare stated "all of our inspiration for MicroProse Soccer was drawn from this."
+It was the basis and the inspiration for the home computer game MicroProse Soccer (1988).
 Hare referred to MicroProse Soccer as an "arcade conversion" of Tehkan World Cup, but said it was not "a carbon copy" as they also added their "own elements" to the gameplay.
 Design elements from Tehkan World Cup and MicroProse Soccer in turn provided the basis for Sensible Software's successful Sensible Soccer series, created by Jon Hare and Chris Yates in 1992.